 We made available funding for 12 pilots, each up to £100k, to co-design and test these models across the UK, with each of the three models tested in each part of the UK.

-- Scotland: Young Scot, College Development Network and Fast Forward worked together to co-design and deliver a dedicated digital information campaign (Money and me) to provide information for young adults in Scotland, with social media content targeted at young people, and with young adults’ participation incentivised via the Young Scot Membership platform.
+- Scotland: Young Scot, College Development Network and Fast Forward worked together to co-design and deliver a dedicated digital information campaign Money & Me, to provide information for young adults in Scotland, with social media content targeted at young people, and with young adults’ participation incentivised via the Young Scot Membership platform.
 They delivered a series of webinars as well as videos with Young Money blogger and influencer Iona Bain.
-Young Scot will maintain the Money & Me campaign platform and keep the content up-to-date until at least March 2021. will
+Young Scot will maintain the Money & Me campaign platform and keep the content up-to-date until at least March 2021.

-- Wales: Promo Cymru and Youth Cymru: Promo Cymru and Youth Cymru worked together to co-design and prototype solutions for practitioners aiming to equip them with knowledge and resources to help them support young people with money issues.
+- Wales: Promo Cymru and Youth Cymru worked together to co-design and prototype solutions for practitioners aiming to equip them with knowledge and resources to help them support young people with money issues.
 They tested a helpline service which practitioners could refer young people to, financial capability training for practitioners to support young people on financial capability, and an accessible website with a curated set of resources and tools for practitioners to use with young people.

 - Northern Ireland: Reed in Partnership worked with Polar Insights to co-design and deliver a social media campaign and a website featuring money advice topics, webchat guidance and signposting, a directory of local and national services for use by both young people and practitioners, and a train-the-trainer course for practitioners.